mmfausnaugh/tica/README.md

 Algorithms used for pixel calibrations can be found in `tica/tica/tica.py`.
 In particular, `CCD.calibrate` is the function that actually produces the calibrated data.

 Some users may find the data structures in `tica.py` useful for their own scripts.
-We would recommend that they use `bin/tica-cal-ccd2ccd` or `bin/tica-cal-ffi2ccds` as a guide for scripting with TICA data structures.
+We would recommend using `bin/tica-cal-ccd2ccd` or `bin/tica-cal-ffi2ccds` as a guide for scripting with TICA data structures.

 ## Regression Tests